Eldoir/RandomTexture/README.md

 ## Getting Started

-For a quick import into an existing project, just get the UnityPackage
+For a quick import into an existing project, just get the UnityPackage.

 If you want first to test this Plugin in a new empty project, that's what the DemoProject is! :)